 Inhale.
 Watch the sun set behind Morro Rock, bark at sea lions, call to a night heron, and walk in silence beside a forest of pygmy oaks.
 At every turn, open spaces and environmentally sensitive biomes of extraordinary splendor await.
 Miles and miles of nature preserves, state parks, state beaches, and magical places with names like The Elfin Forest elevate Morro Bay’s allure.
 From a waterfront perch at the Inn at Morro Bay, only one question emerges, “What next?”
 Mother Nature worked overtime to create this canvas.
 It deserves all your attention.

+Turn right out of the Inn’s parking lot.
 Head for Montaña de Oro State Park toward shoreline and estuary views.
 In just a few miles, the road narrows; the “real” world drops away.
 Some days are sunny.
 Today, fog drapes the hillsides but without diminishing the heightened anticipation to reach Sandspit Beach – a four-mile “ecologically diverse” sand dune area separating Morro Bay from the Pacific Ocean.

 One vehicle in the parking lot alludes to a park ranger, nowhere to be seen.
 Out of your own four-wheeler, the world is quiet.
 You zigzag along with the boardwalk, along sensitive dunes dotted with sand verbena and lupine.
 A slight rise in the dune and – suddenly – stillness to crashing waves!
 A view that thrills you to the bone.